 Traumatic experiences cause significant distress and pain.
 The individuals that fall victim to trauma often go on to develop various symptoms as a result, from insomnia to loneliness, social isolation, panic attacks, and more.
 There are a range of events that can be traumatic in nature, including physical assault, mental abuse, the loss of a loved one, bullying, and natural disasters.
 All of these events can have a lasting psychological impact on those who have witnessed it.

 “Anything that’s human is mentionable, and anything that is mentionable can be more manageable.
 Whenever we talk about our feelings, they become less overwhelming, less upsetting, and less scary.
 The people we trust with that important talk can help us know that we are not alone.” –Fred Rogers

 After one has experienced a traumatic event, the individual might struggle to get back to the life they know and love.
 The good news is that they don’t have to go through this painful experience alone—they can find help in trauma therapy at Thriveworks Germantown in Montgomery County.
-We have trauma therapists on staff who possess the skills and the training to help you heal properly post-trauma.
+We have trauma therapists and psychologists on staff who possess the skills and the training to help you heal properly post-trauma.
 They can help you process the experience, improve symptoms, and get back to a happy, healthy place.
 You can call us today at (240) 949-6808 to set up your appointment with a Thriveworks Germantown trauma therapist.
 We’re here to help.